4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/04.3-Add_items_to_array/README.md

 ## 💡 Hints:

-+ You can use Math.random() to generate random numbers, and then use Math.floor() to round them down to the nearest integer.
++ You can use the Math.random() function to generate random numbers, and then use the Math.floor() function to round them down to the nearest integer.

 + You have to use the `.push()` function to add the new random numbers to the array.